Personal tools

 An algorithm is essentially a series of steps to solve a problem.
 However, these steps are limited by the hardware on which the algorithm is run.

 For example, suppose we have written down the steps required to find the derivative of a polynomial function.
 If we give these instructions to mathematicians, they will easily get the correct answer because they know calculus.
-If we give these instructions to students who are studying calculus, they will also be able to come up with the correct answer, but it may take more time as they have very little experience/knowledge required.
-But if we give these instructions to kindergarten children, they will be very lost and won't get answers.
-There may be only graffiti on the page.

 In this example, the steps of computing derivatives represent an algorithm, and different people using them represent different degrees of computing software.
 Just as less and less is known about physics, the steps to be performed in the above analogy will become less efficient, as will computer algorithms.